Homotopy invariants of singularity categories: Preliminaries

 Throughout, as above, we fix a base field $k$.
 Let $A$ be a finitely generated noetherian graded $k$-algebra.
 Recall that $A$ is said to be \emph{connected} if $A$ is non-negatively graded and $A_0=k$.

 We can associate with $A$ the category of finitely generated graded $A$-modules $\gr A$ and then go on to form the bounded derived category of finitely generated graded $A$-modules $\sfD^\bdd(\gr A)$ and the full subcategory of perfect complexes $\sfD^\perf(\gr A)$ within.
+Our convention throughout is to work with right modules.

 The graded singularity category of $A$ is the quotient

 Each of these categories comes equipped with a grading shift autoequivalence $(1)$ which is defined on graded modules by reindexing

 Similarly we can work with ungraded $A$-modules and define $\sfD_\sg(\modu A)$.
 We say that an $A$-module $M$ is \emph{gradable} if there is a graded $A$-module whose underlying module is $M$.